2023 Property Tax

 As a current Property Tax Deferment client (or account holder), you will have a new Property Tax Deferment (PTD) account number.
 Your current Property Tax Deferment account number RG0123456 will be replaced with a new account number PTD-1001-1001.
 You will need to use your new PTD account number going forward as the old account number will be invalid.

-As of April 15, 2020, you will be able to review your account information by enrolling for eTaxBC access, go to eTaxBC and click “Enrol Now”.
+You will be able to review your account information by enrolling for eTaxBC access, go to eTaxBC and click “Enrol Now”.
 You will need the following

 information to enrol: